jsr029/Rakotonirina_JeanSebastien_13_03072022/README.md

 # Rakotonirina_JeanSebastien_13_03072022
-Openclassrooms P13 : Use an API for Bank user account with React
+## Openclassrooms P13 : Use an API for Bank user account with React
 # Expected Skills :
 - Implement a state manager in a React application
 - Intéragir avec une API
 - Model an API
 - Authenticate to an API

-## Installation
+# Installation
-# Backend
+## Backend in the directory named Project-10-Bank-API
 Project #10 - Argent Bank API
 This codebase contains the code needed to run the backend for Argent Bank.